navisharma230708/Induction-programme-/README.md

      i.
 Understanding :- She told us that , understanding is the key to get happiness and prosperity.

      ii.
-Personal faculty :- These are the needs to survive and should be sufficient.
+Personal facility :- These are the needs to survive and should be sufficient.

     iii.Relationships :- She told that , understanding is the most important in relationships.

+   #Day4 :- Lecture delivered on UNIVERSAL Humans Values (UHV)
+   Firstly , I attended lecture of chemistry and p2p.
+In lecture delivered by Dr priya Darshni mam on right understanding .
+There I got that , body is different and other is self .
+We only focus on body and try to fix self by personal facility.
+At last , she answered all of students questions in better manner.